Zero-Tang/portable-dlmalloc/README.md

 Note: the following samples with Custom Port do not keep track of allocated pages.
 There will be unreleased pages after your program quits even if you freed all allocated buffers.
 If you port `dlmalloc` to programs that are volatile to its address-space (e.g.: Kernel-Mode drivers, pluggable dynamic libraries), you have to keep track of allocated pages and release them before you quit.

-## Build
+## Samples
-This chapter describes how to build this `dlmalloc` library.
+This chapter describes how to build samples with `dlmalloc` library.
 Note that this chapter emphasizes on the given samples.
 If you wish to port `dlmalloc` to your platform, it's recommended to check out [Port to Your Platform](#port-to-your-platform) section, which provides the generalized guide for building the portable `dlmalloc`.
 You should be able to use this generalized guide if you are familiar with your compiler suite / build system.

 ### Build for Windows with Internal Port
 Download [Windows Driver Kit 7.1 (WDK-7600)](https://www.microsoft.com/en-us/download/details.aspx?id=11800) and install to default location in C: drive.